Generic Name: aminolevulinic acid (a MEE no le vue lih nick)

 Aminolevulinic acid causes skin cells to become more sensitive to certain types of light.
 Skin cells treated with aminolevulinic acid will die and slough off after being exposed to a special light treatment.

 Aminolevulinic acid is used to treat actinic keratosis (warty overgrowths of skin) on the face and scalp.
-This medicine is used together with a special blue light treatment, also called photodynamic therapy.
+This medicine is used together with a special light treatment, also called photodynamic therapy.

 Aminolevulinic acid may also be used for purposes not listed in this medication guide.